w3c/wai-curricula/content/content-author/structure.md

 Introduce navigation and orientation methods that enable people with disabilities to orient themselves and navigate through content.
 These include a correct reading order, a table of contents, footnotes, and methods for users to move back and forth through long passages of text.

-Explain that creating accessible navigation and orientation methods requires collaboration between different team members, including designers and developers.
-Content authors provide the content.
-Designers specify the visual appearance and interaction.
-Developers implement the methods.
+Authoring tools may or may not produce accessible navigation and orientation methods.
+When the latter occurs, different team members, including content authors, designers, and developers, need to collaborate to specify the visual appearance of and interaction with these methods.

 #### Learning Outcomes for Topic